PDAL/PDAL/doc/stages/filters.hag.rst

 .. warning::

-    The HAG filter is deprecated and has been replaced by :ref:`filters.hag_nn`, :ref:`filters.hag_dem` and :ref:`filters.hag_delaunay`.
+    The HAG filter has been eliminated was replaced by :ref:`filters.hag_nn`, :ref:`filters.hag_dem` and :ref:`filters.hag_delaunay`.
 Please use
     the new filter
     that matches your needs as this filter will be removed in a future release.